tylerrussin/ConsoleRenderEngine/README.md

 **<img src="https://render.githubusercontent.com/render/math?math=SpriteIndexY = SampleY \times SpriteHeight">**

-The resulting values are x and y index positions that can be used to grab a value in the 2d sprite array.
+The resulting values are x and y index positions that can be used to grab a value in the 2D sprite array.

-The result of the full texture mapping process is a fully mapped texture to the walls of the 3d simulation.
+The result of the full texture mapping process is a fully mapped texture to the walls of the 3D simulation.

 **Hashed Screen Rendering**

-One limitation of building this project in the python programming language is speed.
-High-level programming languages such as python are slower at computation when compared to low-level languages such as c++.
+Speed is the one limitation of building this project in the python programming language.
+High-level programming languages such as python are slower at computation when compared to low-level languages such as C++.
 Python functions fine for the classic rendering method, however with the texturing method performance is limited.
 The main issue is the need for more detail to get the full effect of the textures.
 This requires more computation and ultimately lowers the frame rate of the simulation.
-Computation at runtime is no longer effective and the frame rate(iteration speed) of the simulation is far too slow.
+Computation at runtime is no longer effective and the framerate (iteration speed) of the simulation is far too slow.
 The proposed solution for demonstration purposes is to do all the calculations in the simulation ahead of time and store those values so that at runtime the values can be referenced from computer memory.

 **Hashing**